polevaultweb/s3-filesystem/README.md

 ### S3Filesystem configuration
 S3Filesystem extends `Filesystem` module hence any parameter required and available to that module is required and available in `S3Filesystem` as well.
-In the suite `.yml` configuration file add the module among the loaded ones
+In the suite `.yml` configuration file add the module among the loaded ones:

 ```yml
   modules: